 If you have been contacted by this company please contact us as soon as possible.

-This workshop will take place at the University of Leeds.
+This workshop will take place at the University of Leeds, 19th-23rd October 2020.
 It is aimed at scientists interested in theoretical, numerical and experimental aspects of dynamo theory, and will include work on rotating and MHD turbulence and convection.

 The main issues comprise (i) the role of small-scale helical turbulence, structured large-scale convection and differential rotation in generating magnetic field at small and large scales, (ii) the force balance in natural MHD flows and how well dynamo simulations get this balance right, and (iii) flow driven by tides, precession or nutation and its ability to drive a dynamo.